 But it didn’t.
-Two years passed and the EpiPen that my doctors prescribed for me sat in my purse and eventually expired.
+Two years passed, during which I successfully avoided shellfish.
+The EpiPen that my doctors prescribed for me sat in my purse and eventually expired.
 The only time I ever took it out was when I once mistook it for a Sharpie.
-Food allergies weren’t that bad, I thought.
+Food allergies aren’t that bad, I thought.
 So, I got some welts, big deal.
 Avoiding eating shellfish seemed to do the trick, and that wasn’t so hard to do.

 It started when my kids were curious about sardines, so to teach them that trying new foods is fun, I bought a can and took it home where we opened it together and each of us took a little taste.
 Within an hour, though, my throat began to close up.
 My face became itchy and my tongue and lips tingled.
 My breathing became shallow and labored and my skin broke out in a rash that was bright red and hot to the touch.
 I was experiencing anaphylaxis but had no idea.